christiansmith/ngDropbox/README.md

 ## Status

 This module is extracted from an AngularJS application.
-It mostly satisfies the needs of that project but I'm working (as of 8/10/2013) in my spare time to implement the rest of the API.
-If you want to use ngDropbox but something is missing or doesn't work as expected, please submit an issue.
+It mostly satisfies the needs of that project but I'm working (as of 1/4/2014) in my spare time to implement the rest of the API.
+If you want to use ngDropbox but something is missing or doesn't work as expected, please submit an issue or get in touch to pair program.
 Thanks in advance!

 ## Install